Kamenec u Poličky

 Kamenec u Poličky is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 600 inhabitants.

 Kamenec u Poličky lies approximately 18 km west of Svitavy, 49 km southeast of Pardubice, and 137 km east of Prague.

-Administrative parts
+Administrative division

-The village of Jelínek is an administrative part of Kamenec u Poličky.
+Kamenec u Poličky consists of two municipal parts (in brackets population according to the 2021 census):